Comparing Cashier’s Checks vs Money Orders

 • Useful for people who don’t have a bank account

-• Can be purchased with cash or another type of payment such as a credit or debit card
+• Can be purchased with cash or a debit card

-• Lower fees make it less expensive than a cashier’s check
+• Has lower fees than a cashier’s check

 • Must get them in person

-• May not be able to deposit through mobile banking
+• May not be able to deposit them through mobile banking

 The Takeaway

-Both cashier’s checks and money orders are a form of prepaid payment, which makes the funds guaranteed so you don’t have to worry about a bounced check.
-Whether you use a money order or a cashier’s check as a payment depends on many factors, including the size of the payment you’re making, if you have a bank account, and the outlet you choose to make the purchase.
-Taking into the account of the pros and cons of each can help you make the decision of which method is right for you.
+Both cashier’s checks and money orders are forms of prepaid payment that guarantee the funds, so you don’t have to worry about a bounced check.
+Which one to use depends on many factors, including the size of the payment you’re making, whether you have a bank account, and the outlet where you choose to make the purchase.
+Assessing the pros and cons of each can help you decide which method is right for you.

 FAQ